Classical approximation of a linearized three waves kinetic equation: Introduction

 The existence and uniqueness of the fundamental solution $\Lambda$ and some of its regularity properties are proved in Section 2.
-In Section 3, further properties of $\Lambda$ are obtained like point wise estimates in different regions of the $(t, x)$ plane and integrability.
-The Cauchy problem is solved in Section 4.
+In Section 3, further properties of $\Lambda$ are obtained like point wise estimates in different regions of the $(t, x)$ plane, and integrability.
+The Cauchy problem is solved in Section 4 where Proposition \ref{S4EM1PN} is also proved.
+Several quite technical proofs of some of the auxiliary results are given in the Appendix.